SiliconLabsSoftware/docs-matter/sld289-matter-fundamentals-interaction-model/index.md

     2. Max interval ceiling (maximum interval between Data Reports).
     3. Request for attributes and/or events to be reported.

-2. **Subscribe Request Action** - A Report Data Action containing the first batch of data, known as the Primed Published Data.
+2. **Subscribe Request Action**: A Report Data Action containing the first batch of data, known as the Primed Published Data.
-3. **Status Response Action** - Acknowledges the Report Data Action.
+3. **Status Response Action**: Acknowledges the Report Data Action.
-4. **Subscribe Response Action** - Finalizes the subscription ID (an integer that acts as an identifier for the subscription) and the min interval floor and max interval ceiling.
+4. **Subscribe Response Action**: Finalizes the subscription ID (an integer that acts as an identifier for the subscription) and the min interval floor and max interval ceiling.
 Indicates a successful subscription between the subscriber and publisher.

 ### Report Transaction